Marguerite Debreux

-Marguerite Terdie or Terdy known as Marguerite Debreux was a French actress, lyric artist and courtesan of the XIXth.
+Marguerite Terdie or Terdy (5 Jun 1851–23 Jun 1917), known as Marguerite Debreux, was a French actress, lyric artist, and courtesan of the 19th century.

 Life

 She made her debut at the Théâtre du Châtelet in 1868.

-In London she sang the repertoire of Offenbach and Hervé in 1870-1871.
-She was the mistress of Gabriel Hugelmann who subsidised the theatre to which she was attached.
+In London, she sang the repertoire of Offenbach and Hervé in 1870-1871.
+She was the mistress of Gabriel Hugelmann, who subsidized the theatre to which she was attached.

 She was hired at the Bouffes-Parisiens in 1871 where she was to debut in Le Corsaire Noir.

-In 1873, she met the coulissier Camille Bloch, of whom she became the mistress and with whom she lived for twenty-five years from 1874 to 1899, and who, on her advice, left the theatre to devote himself to his love affairs.
+In 1873, she met the coulissier Camille Bloch, of whom she became the mistress and with whom she lived for 25 years from 1874 to 1899, and who, on her advice, left the theatre to devote himself to his love affairs.

-Hugelmann, seeking revenge, publicly denounced the presence of his former mistress at the time of the searches in the lupanar of the rue de Suresnes, gallant refuge for theatre girls and young ladies who used to go there in secret from their lovers.
-Debreux is named, along with about twenty fellow artists, Alice Regnault, who sues Hugelman for slander.
-Méry Laurent, Gabrielle Roux, ...
-Despite his exoneration, this episode remains attached to his name long after the fact.
+Hugelmann, seeking revenge, publicly denounced the presence of his former mistress at the time of the searches in the lupanar of the rue de Suresnes, a gallant refuge for theatre girls and young ladies who used to go there in secret from their lovers.
+Debreux, along with about 20 fellow artists, including Alice Regnault, Méry Laurent, and Gabrielle Roux, sued Hugelmann for slander.
+Despite his exoneration, this episode remained attached to his name long after the fact.

 She played at the Théâtre du Palais-Royal and the Théâtre des Nouveautés in 1880.

 Her furniture and objets d'art were put on sale in 1906.